polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 world.

 This guide will show you how to connect to [Polkadot](https://polkadot.network/), but the same process applies to any other [Substrate](https://substrate.io)-based chain.
-First, let's clarify the term _full node_.

 <!-- TODO - maybe we keep this as a "intro" page for the infrastructure section, and make this page more focused post-merge? -->